John Oliver Udal

-John Oliver Udal (1926–2022) was an officer in the Irish Guards who served in Mandatory Palestine.
+John Oliver Udal (1926 – 12 September 2022) was an officer in the Irish Guards who served in Mandatory Palestine.
 He was then a district commissioner in Anglo-Egyptian Sudan.
 He was responsible for the Shilluk Kingdom and was privileged to witness the coronation ceremony for Reth Kur Wad Fafiti in Fashoda in 1952.

-He was the grandson of John Symonds Udal.
+Udal was the grandson of John Symonds Udal.
 He was educated at Winchester College and New College, Oxford.

 He was a councillor for Kensington South on the London County Council from 1961 to 1965.
 He started a career as a shipbroker in 1966.
 He was then an alderman on the Greater London Council from 1967 to 1973.

-He died on 12 September 2022, aged 96.
+Udal died on 12 September 2022, at the age of 96.